christopher-besch/homepage/src/articles/gentoo_01/gentoo_01.md

 - `app-portage/gentoolkit`: A few useful tools for working with Portage.
 - `app-portage/genlop`: Estimate compilation time with Portage.
 - `media-video/vlc`: You've got some media to play?
 VLC can handle it.
+- `sys-process/time`: Display resources used by a program.

 You can install these packages with `emerge --ask [package name]`.
 Sometimes this command prompts you to set some USE flags.